Frequently Asked Questions

 What is the purpose of this team?

-This team serves as a place for students to work together on a large-scale project.
-Joining the team is also a great way to meet other undergraduate students and get involved in the UBC community.
-Members can gain hands-on experience mixing, testing, and designing concrete as well as designing and digitally modelling the canoe’s hull.
-Engineering students can take what they have been learning inside lectures towards innovation and solving challenges in the real world, while continuously learning.
+UBC Concrete Canoe builds and races a canoe made of concrete in competitions across Canada and the United States.
+The team is a great way to connect with other students while working on a large-scale project and get involved in the UBC community.
+Members gain hands-on experience mixing, testing, and designing concrete as well as digitally modelling and analyzing the canoe’s hull.
+Students apply what they have been learning in classes to solve real-world problems.

 I thought concrete was heavy, how can it float?